 The Guadeloupe campus is comprised of four different departments: science, medicine, law/economics and STAPS (sports science).
 While there are two campuses, ISEP students take courses at the Fouillole Campus in Pointe-à-Pitre.
 Pointe-à-Pitre is a vibrant city full of history dating back to the 1800s.
 There are many monuments, museums and historical centers for students to learn about the local culture and customs.
 The city also offers great shopping, dining, nightlife and nearby picturesque beaches.

-Martinique - SchoelcherSchoelcher, Martinique (France) Campus Website5,000 - 20,000 on Campus<100,000 residents in SchoelcherLanguage(s) spoke on campus: French-Based Creoles and pidgins, French
+Martinique - SchoelcherSchoelcher, Martinique (France) Campus Website5,000 - 20,000 on Campus<100,000 residents in SchoelcherLanguage(s) spoken on campus: French-Based Creoles and pidgins, French